-In the bachelor project, the student develops solutions to a relevant practical problem, based on analysis and theory.
+In the bachelor project, the student develops solutions to a relevant practical problem.
 The problem is defined by the company and the student.

-The project description must be submitted and approved by the supervisor.
+During the bachelor exam, the student must demonstrate implementation skills by presenting a "delivery" produced as part of solving the project problem.
+This delivery may be a completed process, a project outcome, a prototype, etc.